cysouw/diathesis/text/c01_introduction.md

 b.
 Ich bewundere dein Verhalten.
 :::

 At the other extreme, a ~~commutative [Ø › SBJ › Ø]~~ complete removes the old subject and introduces a completely new role as subject.
 I propose this term on the basis of Lat. *commutare* 'exchange, replace'.
-A German example of such a diathesis is the *wissen + Partizip* construction [@next], see [@sec:participle-wissen-commutative].
+A German example of such a diathesis is the *wissen + Partizip* construction [@next], see [@sec:participles-geben-commutative]

 ::: ex
 ~~Commutative [Ø › SBJ › Ø]~~

 a.
-Das Archiv hebt den Nachlass auf.
+Irgendjemand verliert den Ring.
 b.
-Ich weiß den Nachlass gut aufgehoben.
+Ich gebe den Ring verloren.
 :::

 The two other symmetrical diatheses in between the two extremes are even rarer.
 A ~~preposition inversive [PBJ › SBJ › PBJ]~~ is similar to an inversive, but the exchange is with a governed preposition.
 This is arguably attested in the diathesis between *strahlen* 'to shine' and *erstrahlen* 'to gleam' [@next], see [@sec:preverb-location-inversive].